berislavlopac/unclogger/docs/index.md

     >>> logger.info("bar")

-### Cleaning of Sensitive Values
+## Cleaning Sensitive Data

-`unclogger` provides support for hiding either sensitive fields (hiding the value of a key value pair if the key matches), or based on sensitive keywords within a string (hiding the whole string if the keyword is detected)
+`unclogger` provides support for hiding either sensitive fields (hiding the value of a key/value pair if the key matches), or based on sensitive keywords within a string (hiding the whole string if a keyword is detected).

-* Sensitive fields to be cleaned either come from the hardcoded list in `unclogger/processors` or can be provided to the logger object itself.
+* A base list of sensitive key names is hard-coded in `unclogger`; this list can be either expanded or replaced with custom names.
 * Sensitive values are provided from the hardcode list in `unclogger/processors`

-#### Hardcoded sensitive fields

-If value is in the list of harcoded keywords then no further action is neccesary for the value to be hidden
+### Sensitive Field Names

+If the name of any field in the structured log message matches one of the listed sensitive names, the value of that field is (recursively) replaced with a safe value:

     >>> from unclogger import get_logger
     >>> logger = get_logger("test logger")
-    >>> logger.info("clean password", password="blabla")
+    >>> logger.info("clean password", password="blabla", foo={"email": "test@example.xcom"})
-    {'password': '********', 'event': 'clean password', 'logger': 'test logger', 'level': 'info', 'timestamp': '2022-02-02T10:53:52.245833Z'}

-#### Provided sensitive fields

-Keywords can be either added or set on the logger
+    {
+        "password": "********",
+        "foo": {"email": "********"},
+        "event": "clean password",
+        "logger": "test logger",
+        "level": "info",
+        "timestamp": "2022-02-02T10:53:52.245833Z"
+    }

+A basic list of sensitive key names is hard-coded in `unclogger`; this list can be expanded with custom names:

     >>> from unclogger import get_logger
     >>> logger = get_logger("test logger")